What’s the Difference Between Acute and Chronic Inflammation?

 All of the above sounds pretty scary, right?
 Well, the good news is that usually, all it takes to reduce inflammation naturally are some lifestyle tweaks.

-• Avoid inflammatory foods: Certain foods can trigger an inflammation response, so avoiding them can make a big difference.
+Certain foods can trigger an inflammation response, so avoiding them can make a big difference.
 Cut out or eliminate processed foods, fatty cuts of meat, and food products with trans fats (like things made with margarine or corn oil).
-This also means avoiding simple carbs (think anything white: white bread, white rice, etc), refined sugar (which is used in most food products with added sugar), and high-fructose corn syrup, since these can all cause a blood sugar spike, which can in turn lead to chronic inflammation.
+This also means avoiding simple carbs (like white bread), refined sugar (which is used in most food products with added sugar), and high-fructose corn syrup, since these can all cause a blood sugar spike, which can in turn lead to chronic inflammation.

-• Eat anti-inflammatory food: On the flip side, certain foods can actually help control or prevent an inflammatory response.
+On the flip side, certain foods can actually help control or prevent an inflammatory response.
 Organic fruits and vegetables, and anything with a lot of omega-3 fatty acids, like salmon, are great choices.
-Check out our guide to the 14 best anti-inflammatory foods for more.
+Check out our guide to the 13 best anti-inflammatory foods for more.

 This is a lot of info, so we’ll wrap it all up in a neat nutshell here for you.
 Here’s everything you need to know about inflammation, boiled down to a few easy-to-remember points: